 I had plans.
 Big plans.
-I mean, plans that would have rocked your socks off.
-Of course, these plans can never come to fruition if I don’t do certain things… like buy the main ingredients to the recipes I want to make.
+I mean, plans that would rock your socks off.
+Of course, these plans can never come to fruition if I don't do certain things... like buy the main ingredients to the recipes I want to make.
 I will not even mention what my original plans were so as to not have you yell and throw things at me.
-Instead, I opted to distract you with these ultra-decadent Bailey’s Irish Cream Hot Fudge and hope you will forget.
+Instead, I opt to distract you with this ultra-decadent Bailey's Irish Cream Hot Fudge and hope you will forget.

 I've been wanting to make Bailey's Irish Cream hot fudge for ages now.
 I do not know what's taken me to long.
 I've made just about every other kind of hot fudge out there.
 Amaretto, praline, red wine and more, but never Bailey's.